 When I looked at Denise’s problems—among them weight-loss resistance, depression, and leaky gut—one word came to mind: Inflammation.
 After all, chronic inflammation plays a part in nearly every disease on the planet, including obesity, and it certainly takes a toll on your gut.

 Let’s start with Denise’s weight-loss struggles.
 I’ve found that nearly every patient who goes off the pill and takes proactive approaches to reduce inflammation also starts losing weight.
-That’s because studies show chronic inflammation ramps up obesity and other symptoms of metabolic syndrome like high blood pressure and messed-up cholesterol levels.
-Conversely, when patients lose weight, they also lower inflammation, which improves gut and overall health.
+That’s because studies show4 chronic inflammation ramps up obesity and other symptoms of metabolic syndrome like high blood pressure and messed-up cholesterol levels.
+Conversely, when patients lose weight, they also lower inflammation, which improves5 gut and overall health.

 Then there’s depression, which Denise blamed on genetics, but I saw as a gut problem.
-Did you know that about 95 percent of serotonin is manufactured in your gut?
-The pill’s knocking her healthy gut flora out of balance—thanks to inflammation—meant Denise wasn’t making enough of this feel-good neurotransmitter that also plays a role in gut mobility, explaining why she felt so bloated.
+Did you know that about 80-95 percent of serotonin is manufactured6 in your gut?
+The pill’s knocking her healthy gut flora out of balance—thanks to inflammation—meant Denise wasn’t making enough of this feel-good neurotransmitter that also plays a role in gut motility, explaining why she felt so bloated.
 Newer studies, though, suggest that might not be the entire story.
-Instead, depression might occur due to chronic inflammation itself.
+Instead, depression might occur7 due to chronic inflammation itself.
 In other words, if your gut or other parts of your body are inflamed, and most of ours are, you’re more likely to struggle with feeling depressed.